coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 The above code will run the Node app at port `8001`; make sure it matches the port defined in the application.
 The `script` is usually how the Node app generally runs.
 It assumes there is an `npm start` script inside your `package.json` to run the build code.

-5. Next, install the necessary Node modules using:
+e.
+Next, install the necessary Node modules using:

 ```
 npm ci